Jepara Central Java, Indonesia Travel Guide

 Utilize Jepara as your launchpad for island-to-island travel, snorkeling, and diving in the captivating Karimunjawa archipelago.

-The town presents a combination of serene coastal living and dynamic cultural activities.
+The town presents a mixture of serene coastal living and dynamic cultural activities.
 Visitors experience the warmth of local hospitality and the richness of Javanese traditions.
 Jepara is an appealing destination for those seeking both relaxation and exploring in Central Java.

 Indonesian Rupiah (IDR).
 ATMs are available in the city center.
 Cash is widely used.